DevMountain/ft-syllabus/README.md

   - Students will be able to talk about what a callback is
   - Students will understand the use cases of callbacks
   - Students will be able to identify and use callbacks
-  - Students will undrestand what prototypes are in JavaScript
+  - Students will understand what prototypes are in JavaScript
   - Students will be able to add a method on a function’s prototype and create instances of that function that invoke the prototypes method
 - Project:
   - [Callback Practice](https://github.com/DevMountain/callbackPractice)